certtools/intelmq-tutorial/lesson-2.md

 The bot-id for the  `spamhaus-drop-collector` is... you might have guess it...  `spamhaus-drop-collector`.

-* Starting it: `intelmqctl start spamhaus-drop-collector`
+* Here is how you start it: `intelmqctl start spamhaus-drop-collector`
 * Here is how you look at its logs:
   * `intelmqctl log spamhaus-drop-collector` or (even simpler) `cd /opt/intelmq; less var/log/spamhaus-drop-collector.log`  should show you the log file:
 ```